-Editor’s note: Christine Sarkis and Sarah Schlichter contributed to this story.
+Editor’s note: Christine Sarkis, Sarah Schlichter, and Carol McPherson contributed to this story.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.